ngs-lang/ngs/c/ngs.1.md

 ## Methods, implementations and calling

 A method in NGS is a collection (techincally **Arr**ay) of functions.
-Each such function implements the indended operation for some data type.
+Each such function implements the intended operation for some data type.

 TODO